 L-Theanine – this major component of black and green tea helps to promote relaxation through a particular feature called “alpha brain waves”.
 These brain waves are similar to the benefits of meditation, but requires much less time.
 The alpha waves are associated with relaxation so you can enjoy yourself while in the airport or traveling.
 Also, if you feel the need to drink caffeine even with an anxious personality, this option is good for travel days to keep you calm as well.

 Bacopa Monnieri – the ancient Indian Ayurvedic practitioners loved this herb as a fat soluble adaptogen that could help reduce anxiety and stress.
-Bacopa can help to improve mood, but also has powerful effects for strengthening the body against disease and stressors.
+Bacopa can help to improve mood, but also has powerful effects for strengthening the body against issues and stressors.
 This is useful for any type of stress including that which comes from airport and travel experiences.

 Lemon Balm – as you may know from our post on lemon balm, it can be a great tool for relaxation and reducing anxiety.
 If you are prone to high levels of anxiety, especially in general social situations with many strangers, this might be a great option for you during travel scenarios.